EnjoinHQ/hopfield/README.md

   },
 ];

-// use the built-in LLM API calls, or just use the input/output Zod validations const parsed = await chat.get({
+// use the built-in LLM API calls (or just use the input/output Zod validations) const parsed = await chat.get({
   messages,
 });

-// type-strong responses with `__type` helpers
-if (parsed.choices[0].__type === "function_call") {
+// get type-strong responses with `__type` helpers if (parsed.choices[0].__type === "function_call") {
   // automatically validate the arguments returned from the LLM
   // we use the Zod schema you passed, for maximum flexibility in validation